12 Secret Beaches in Michigan’s Thumbcoast

 The ultimate escape is closer than you may know about!
-Traveling M25, Michigan’s Thumbcoast, is a must-see summer experience filled with charming small towns and secret public beaches with unforgettable Lake Huron views.
-We invite you to discover our top picks of the lesser-known, no frill beaches not far away from Michigan’s major cities.
+Traveling M25, Michigan’s Thumbcoast, is a must-see summer experience filled with charming small towns, secret public beaches, and unforgettable Lake Huron views.
+We invite you to discover our top picks of the lesser-known, no-frill beaches not too far from Michigan’s major cities.
 Use the map link below for location overviews and driving directions.

 Featured Photo | Cary Rouse – 4 Mile Scenic Turnout, Palms